Sublinear Circuits and the Constrained Signomial Nonnegativity Problem

 with coefficients $c = (c_{\alpha})_{\alpha\in\cA}$ .
-Signomials are a fundamental class of functions with applications, for example, in chemical reaction networks \cite{Mller2015,Mller2019}, aircraft design optimization \cite{Ozturk2019-sig-aero,York2018a-sig-aero}, and epidemiological process control \cite{Nowarzi2017-epidemic,Precadio2014-epidemic}; see also \cite{epr-2020} and its references for the manifold occurrences in pure and applied mathematics.
-From a modeling perspective it is often useful to consider signomials under a logarithmic change of variables $y \mapsto f(\log y) = \sum_{\alpha\in\cA}c_{\alpha}\prod_{i=1}^n y_i^{\alpha_i}$ so that for $\cA \subset \N^n$, one obtains polynomials over the positive orthant $\R^{n}_{++}$.
+Signomials are a fundamental class of functions with applications in, but not limited to, chemical reaction networks \cite{Mller2015,Mller2019}, aircraft design optimization \cite{Ozturk2019-sig-aero,York2018a-sig-aero}, and epidemiological process control \cite{Nowarzi2017-epidemic,Precadio2014-epidemic}.
+We refer the reader to \cite{epr-2020} and its references for the manifold occurrences of signomials in pure and applied mathematics and to \cite[\S 1.1]{MurrayPhD} for an abridged history of signomial modeling which begins with geometric programming.
+Signomials are often considered under a logarithmic change of variables $y \mapsto f(\log y) = \sum_{\alpha\in\cA}c_{\alpha}\prod_{i=1}^n y_i^{\alpha_i}$, so that for $\cA \subset \N^n$ one obtains polynomials over the positive orthant $\R^{n}_{++}$.

 A basic question one might ask of a signomial is when the coefficients $c = (c_{\alpha})_{\alpha\in\cA}$ are such that $f$ is globally nonnegative.
 Framing this question in terms of a signomial's coefficients affords direct connections to polynomials.
 If the exponent vectors $\cA$ are contained in $\N^n$, then $f$ is nonnegative on $\R^n$ if and only if the polynomial $y \mapsto \sum_{\alpha\in\cA}c_{\alpha}\prod_{i=1}^n y_i^{\alpha_i}$ is nonnegative on the nonnegative orthant $\R^n_+$.
 Deciding such nonnegativity problems is NP-hard in general \cite{Murty1987}.
 However, several researchers have developed sufficient conditions for nonnegativity based on the AM/GM inequality.
-In contrast to the well-known Sums-of-Squares nonnegativity certificates in the polynomial setting (see, e.g., \cite{lasserre-positive-polynomials,powers-woermann-1998}), the techniques based on the AM/GM inequality are not tied to the notion of a polynomial's degree, and hence also naturally apply to signomials.
-The earliest results here are due to Reznick \cite{reznick-1989}, with a recent resurgence marked by the works of Pantea, Koeppl, and Craciun \cite{Pantea2012}, Iliman and de Wolff \cite{iliman-dewolff-resmathsci}, and Chandrasekaran and Shah \cite{chandrasekaran-shah-2016}.
+In contrast to the well-known Sums-of-Squares nonnegativity certificates in the polynomial setting (see, e.g., \cite{lasserre-positive-polynomials,powers-woermann-1998}), the techniques based on the AM/GM inequality are not tied to the notion of a polynomial's degree, and hence apply to general signomials.
+The earliest results here are due to Reznick \cite{reznick-1989}, with a resurgence marked by the works of Pantea, Koeppl, and Craciun \cite{Pantea2012}, Iliman and de Wolff \cite{iliman-dewolff-resmathsci}, and Chandrasekaran and Shah \cite{chandrasekaran-shah-2016}.
 Whether considered for signomials or polynomials, such techniques have appealing forms of sparsity preservation in the proofs of nonnegativity \cite{mcw-2018,wang-nonneg}.